maackle/scuttle-playbook/README.md

 Playbooks help you write tests for complex Secure Scuttlebutt apps.
 If you have app that builds up a complex state (such as a [flumeview](https://github.com/flumedb/flumedb)) from a series of messages that have been published by a number of parties, Playbooks can help with that.

-A Playbook is a light structure that lets you define a "script" with one or more "actors".
-Each line of the script has three parts:
+A Playbook is a light structure that lets you define a "script" with one or more "actors" (users with their own key).
+Each line of the script specifies either a message to publish, or a test to run.
+The playbook ensures that each step only runs after the last has completed.
+It also handles creating and tearing down temporary scuttlebot servers as well as allocating feeds for the actors.

 * `from`: the actor (using `sbot.createFeed()`)
 * `data`: the content of the message to send